 On a horse’s pedigree, the dam or distaff side always appears on the bottom of the page.
 The sire’s pedigree is listed first.

 Get and Progeny

 You may also run across the word progeny.
-Collectively, all of a stallion's or sire’s offspring are called his progeny.
+Collectively, all of a stallion's or sire’s offspring are called its progeny.
 The plural of progeny is progenies.
-If you are referring to a single offspring, the word get may be used. get, however, may also be used to refer to the sire’s offspring collectively too.
+If you are referring to a single offspring, the word get may be used.
+Get, however, may also be used to refer to the sire’s offspring collectively, too.
 The quality of a stallion’s get or progeny is the ultimate proof of his worth as a breeding animal.
-When researching a stallion to potentially breed a mare, good breeders will ideally look at the progeny or get, and assess their temperament, conformation and performance records.
+When researching a stallion to potentially breed a mare, good breeders will ideally look at the progeny or get, and assess their temperament, conformation, and performance records.